-As disclosed above, total 2014 bonus was reduced by 10% due to the current business environment and rounded to nearest \$100.
-In addition, the bonus payable to the CEO will be taken as DSUs rather than as a cash payout.
-Based on the closing share price of Teck B shares on Feb 13, 2015 (the last closing day before the grant date) of \$19.15, the bonus amount was equivalent to 100,898 DSUs.
+As disclosed above, total 2015 bonus was reduced by 10% due to the continuing challenging business environment and rounded to nearest \$50.
+Again in 2015 the CEO elected to receive his bonus in the form of DSUs rather than as a cash payout.
+Based on the 20-day volume-weighted average price of Class B subordinate voting shares for the 20 trading days prior to the grant date of February 16, 2016, 396,855 DSUs were awarded to the CEO.